daniellavoie/kafka-streaming-workshop/doc/connector/connector-linux.md

 ## Next step

-In the [next section](../streams/streams.md), we will implement an highly scalable stream processing application using Kafka Stream.
+In the [next section](../streams/streams.md), we will implement a highly scalable stream processing application using Kafka Stream.